TALK TO SALES

 Notify your employees about your QSEHRA

 This next one’s easy—tell your employees about their new health benefit.
-The IRC requires your organization to send employees a notice regarding your QSEHRA every year informing them of certain details and rules applicable to the benefit.
+The Internal Revenue Code (IRC) requires your organization to send employees a notice regarding your QSEHRA every year, informing them of certain details and rules applicable to the benefit.

-• Inform the employee of their benefit amount for the year
+• Informing the employee of their benefit amount for the year

-• Instruct the employee to share that amount with any exchange if they apply for a premium tax credit
+• Instructing the employee to share that amount with any health exchange if they apply for a premium tax credit or other subsidies for health insurance

-• Explain to the employee that they may be subject to a tax penalty under IRC Section 5000A if they fail to maintain minimum essential coverage (MEC) during the year
+• Explaining to the employee that they may be subject to a tax penalty under IRC Section 5000A if they fail to maintain minimum essential coverage (MEC) during the year

-Once your employees know about the benefit, they can start shopping for an individual insurance plan that they’ll get reimbursed through their QSEHRA allowance.
-And depending on what you choose to reimburse, they can start shopping for out-of-pocket items as well.
+Once your employees know about the benefit, they can start shopping for an individual health insurance plan that will be reimbursable through their QSEHRA allowance.
+And depending on what you choose to reimburse, they can also begin shopping for out-of-pocket medical items.

 This may be a new process for some of your employees.
-After all, nearly half of Americans get coverage under an employer-sponsored group plan, so a lot of your employees may never have had individual coverage before.
+After all, almost 159 million Americans1 have a traditional group health plan, so many of your current employees may not have had individual health insurance coverage before.

-Your organization should invest in your employees’ success with your QSEHRA by providing them with resources to understand and shop for individual insurance.
+Your organization should invest in your employees’ success with your QSEHRA by providing them with resources to understand and shop for an individual plan.
+This should include providing information about shopping for plans on the individual market, like the health insurance marketplace, or purchasing one directly from an insurance company or broker.

 This doesn’t involve advising your employees on which policies to buy.
 Instead, your organization should make it as easy as possible for employees to purchase policies.
-You can do this either by coordinating with a benefits advisor to help your employees choose and purchase a policy, or by directing them to an online service that does the same thing.
+You can do this by coordinating with a benefits specialist to help your employees choose and buy a health policy or by directing them to an online service that can assist them.

 Establish compliant administration procedures

-By this point, you’re done with all of the prep work and you’re officially ready to administer your QSEHRA!
+By this point, you’re done with the prep work and officially ready to administer your QSEHRA!
 Unlike a group health insurance plan, you don’t have an insurance carrier to take on the responsibilities of administering your QSEHRA.
+Self-administering your plan can be time-consuming and confusing.

 1. Updating your plan with staff changes

-After an employee leaves or you gain a new one, you’ll need to end or extend your QSEHRA benefit appropriately.
+After an employee leaves or you gain a new one, you must end or extend your QSEHRA benefit appropriately.

 When you lose an employee, either through termination or because they leave voluntarily, you must handle any of their outstanding reimbursement requests and end eligibility according to your plan documents.

-When you gain a new employee, you’ll want to give them proper notice of their eligibility for your QSEHRA benefit as soon as you can so they have time to review their coverage options and enroll in a plan.
+When you gain a newly eligible employee, you’ll want to give them proper notice of their eligibility for your QSEHRA benefit as soon as you can so they have time to review their coverage options and enroll in a health plan.

 2. Receiving and processing reimbursement requests

-Your employees will need to submit proof of any qualified medical expenses they want reimbursed—your job will be to approve and process them.
+Your employees will need to submit proof of payment for any IRS-permitted medical expenses they want reimbursed—your job will be to approve and process them.

 • The service or product